Newborn play: why it’s important for movement and motor skills development

 - Give your baby time to play on the floor and move their body.
 Try not to rush your baby into doing things before they’re ready.
 Just enjoy watching your baby play.

 Some babies might not like tummy time at first.
-If your baby is unhappy on their tummy or being on their tummy makes your baby vomit, try putting your baby on your tummy or chest.
+If your baby is unhappy on their tummy or being on their tummy makes them vomit, try putting your baby on your tummy or chest.
 You can try doing tummy time on a firmer surface later.
-Always watch your baby during tummy time and always put baby on their back to sleep.
+Always watch your baby during tummy time, and always put baby on their back to sleep.

-In general, the key events in baby development happen in a similar order, but the age they happen might vary among children.
+The key events in baby development generally happen in the same order, but the age they happen might vary among children.

-You know your newborn baby best.
-If you have concerns about your baby’s development, including their movement and play, it’s a good idea to see your child and family health nurse or GP or a paediatric physiotherapist.
+You know your baby best.
+If you have concerns about your baby’s development, including their movement and play, it’s a good idea to get help early.
+See your child and family health nurse or GP or a paediatric physiotherapist.

 This is particularly important if you’ve noticed that your baby: